ljpetkovic/CatMan_ExhibCat_dataset/README.md

 ## Description

-Exhibition catalogues from the [Visual contagion project](https://gitlab.unige.ch/Beatrice.Joyeux-Prunel/visual-contagions) in the formats ALTO and JPEG.

-Manuscript sales catalogues from the [Katabase project](https://github.com/katabase) in the formats ALTO and JPEG.
+Exhibition catalogues from the [Visual contagion project](https://gitlab.unige.ch/Beatrice.Joyeux-Prunel/visual-contagions) and manuscript sales catalogues from the [Katabase project](https://github.com/katabase) in the formats ALTO and JPEG.

 The ALTO training set contains typographical information marked by the attributes `FONT{0,1,2}`, corresponding to the normal, bold and italicised text, respectively.